lindzfaith/E-Commerce-Website/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Credit

 The original design was created by adrianhajdin and can be found here: https://github.com/adrianhajdin/ecommerce_sanity_stripe.
-There were a multitude of style changes and I am actively expanding my Javascript knowledge to improve the design.
+There were a multitude of style changes and I am actively expanding my Javascript knowledge to improve my version of this design.